-Some students may be required to complete a Diagnostic Reading age test (to be taken with the SENCo), to aid with benchmarking and identification of SEN:
+Students will be required to complete a Diagnostic Maths and Science assessment and a Reading age test, to aid with benchmarking and identification of SEN:

 Comprehensive student profiles will be supplied by commissioning stakeholders.
-These will be accompanied by observation and interview data undertaken by the Mentor Team.

-Students will be consulted by the SENCo to complete a one-page profile.
+Students will be consulted by the SENCo/Deputy SENCo to complete a one-page profile.
 The information on these profiles will inform all staff of each student's perceived needs and preferences, as well as any diagnosed SEN. The profiles will be updated regularly.